 One of the advantages provided by the present invention is that the cache coherency protocol does not need to be changed.
 Moreover, the directory structures are unchanged on the memory modules.
-Another important advantage is that 35 the footprint of a transaction is not limited by the size of the cache within a processor module.
+Another important advantage is that the footprint of a transaction is not limited by the size of the 40 cache within a processor module.
 A sequence of instructions can be treated as a single transaction that is either atomically executed with respect to other sequences of instructions or is not executed.
-The number of distinct memory locations referenced by an instruction sequence as a single transaction, in a system having a processor module with a processor and a cache, is not limited by the size of the cache.
+The number of distinct memory locations referenced by an instruction sequence as a single transaction, in 45 a system having a processor module with a processor and a cache, is not limited by the size of the cache.

-Thus, it is apparent that there has been provided, in accordance with the present invention, a system and method for performing memory operations in a computing system that satisfies the advantages set forth above.
-Although the present invention has been described in detail, it should be understood that various changes, substitutions, and alterations may be readily ascertainable by those skilled in the art and may be made herein without departing from the spirit and scope of the present invention is not intended to be limited in any way by any statement made herein that is not otherwise reflected in the appended claims.
+Thus, it is apparent that there has been provided, in accordance with the present invention, a system and method for performing memory operations in a computing system that 50 satisfies the advantages set forth above.
+Although the present invention has been described in detail, it should be understood that various changes, substitutions, and alterations may be readily ascertainable by those skilled in the art and may be made herein without departing from the spirit and scope of the 55 code is further operable to: present invention as defined by the following claims.
+Moreover, the present invention is not intended to be limited in any way by any statement made herein that is not otherwise reflected in the appended claims.